Learning how to live in the present moment is an important aspect of self-growth and spiritual discovery.

-Non-thought is what most people typically picture when they think about living in the moment.
-It is when your mind is empty of the sort of “I” thoughts that most often float around our heads.
+Non-thought is what most people picture when they think about living in the moment.
+It is when your mind is empty of the sort of “I” thoughts that often float around our heads.

-Your mind is still active in a state of non-thought, but it is impersonal.
-Your senses still send signals to your brain and you still have to digest and decipher those signals, but you are not “speaking” in your mind.
+Your mind is active in a state of non-thought, but it is impersonal.
+Your senses still send signals to your brain and you have to digest and decipher those signals, but you are not “speaking” in your mind.